About this course

 Placements

-You’ll spend 2,300 hours in clinical placements over the course of the 3 years.
+You’ll spend a minimum of 2,300 hours in clinical placements over the course of the 3 years.
 Most of your placements will be with University Hospital Southampton NHS Foundation Trust, mainly at the Princess Anne Hospital.
 You'll also work within the community and be expected to accompany community midwives visiting women at home.

 The Princess Anne Hospital has been rated one of the best hospitals in the world for maternity care (Newsweek’s World’s Best Hospitals 2019).